RenderKit/embree/README.md

   ENABLE_TUTORIALS             Enables build of Embree          ON
                                tutorials.

-  ENABLE_XEON_PHI_SUPPORT      Enables generation of the        OFF
-                               Xeon Phi version of Embree.

   RTCORE_BACKFACE_CULLING      Enables backface culling, i.e.   OFF
                                only surfaces facing a ray can
                                be hit.

-  RTCORE_BUFFER_STRIDE         Enables the buffer stride        ON
-                               feature.

   RTCORE_INTERSECTION_FILTER   Enables the intersection filter  ON
                                feature.